IanEdington/learn/operating-systems/courswork.md

 Instructions: Please answer the following questions in complete sentences.
 Your answer for each question should be about 150 words.
 (100 marks total)

 1. Define short-term scheduler and long-term scheduler, and explain the main differences between them.
 (6 marks)
+    - short-term decides which of the ready processes to execute.
+    - long-term decides which job to start next.
+    From internet:
+    - Short-term (CPU scheduler)-selects from jobs in memory those jobs that are ready to execute and allocates the CPU to them.
+    - Medium-term- used especially with time-sharing systems as an intermediate scheduling level.
+A swapping scheme is implemented to remove partially run programs from memory and reinstate them later to continue where they left off.
+    - Long-term (job scheduler)-verifies which jobs are brought into memory for processing.

 1. Explain the concept of a context switch.
-(6 marks)
+(6 marks) When switching from one process to another a processor needs to save the state of the currently running process in order to be able to pick up where it left off the next time it runs the process.
+The context switch expresses a process where one process is halted, all state associated with it is saved in it's Process Control Block, the new process to be run has it's state loaded from it's PCB, and the new process starts executing in the CPU.
+All the times spent in context switching is overhead since the CPU does no useful work while switching.

 1. Explain the terms at most once and exactly once, and indicate how these terms relate to remote procedure calls.
-(6 marks)
+(6 marks) When and RPC happens "at most once" it means that it is guaranteed that the procedure does not happen more than once, however, it does not guarantee that the procedure will happen less than once.
+    "Once and exactly once" guarantees that the process will happen once, and only once.
+This is usually accomplished by having the client process attach an identifier to the call and the server keep track of the RPC's it's performed.
+This way if the client doesn't receive the ACK, it can send the call again and the server will return the ACK without performing the procedure.
+    - 3.6: Consider the "exactly once" semantic with respect to the RPC mechanism.
+Does the algorithm for implementing this semantic execute correctly even if the ACK message sent back to the client is lost due to a network problem?
+Describe the sequence of messages, and discuss whether “exactly once” is still preserved.
+        > yes.
+        > - On the client machine the call is sent and the process waits.
+        > - On the server the cache is checked to see if this call has been processed, the call is processed, the ACK is returned, and the call and return are cached.
+        > - the ACK is lost
+        > - after a given amount of time the client sends the call again, the server looks in the cache and find the call and returns the return.
+    - 3.7 Assume that a distributed system is susceptible to server failure.
+What mechanisms would be required to guarantee the “exactly once” semantic for execution of RPCs?
+        > Keep a redundant copy of the RPC cache (either on disk or a NAS.

 1. Identify and briefly explain each of the four major categories of benefits of multithreaded programming.
 (6 marks)
 1. Briefly describe the benefits and challenges for multithreaded programming that are presented by multicore systems.
 (8 marks)
 1. Define coarse-grained multithreading and fine-grained multithreading, and explain their differences.
 (6 marks)